 We recognise that many development staff/fundraisers are working from home due to the pandemic restrictions.
 We have, therefore, digitalised our application process and dispensed with the need for applicants to provide us with hard copies.
 All applications should now be submitted electronically – both PDF and Word formats are acceptable.

-If you would like to apply for our February meeting, please use our initial enquiry form below.
+If you would like to apply at our next meeting, please use the enquiry form below.

 If you are invited to proceed with a full application, an application pack will be emailed to you.
-If you experience any difficulties with the on-line form please email us directly at firstname.lastname@example.org
+If you experience any difficulties with the on-line form please email brief details of your project directly to firstname.lastname@example.org or call Irene Langford directly on 07876 744 235

-The deadline for the return of the full application pack is Wednesday, 10th February 2021.
+The deadline for return of full applications is Tuesday, 5th July 2022.

 Apply for a grant online